oktadev/okta-blog/_source/_posts/2022-05-13-express-prisma-and-tailwindcss.md

 > `Tailwind CSS` is the CSS framework you will use.
 If you've never used Tailwind before, you may wonder why it's a development dependency.
 This is because Tailwind will dynamically build your CSS files from your views and configuration.
 More on that later
 > `prisma` is the ORM you are using.
 This is a dev dependency because the prisma library handles the migrations, seed data, etc, while the `@prisma/client` package is used in your application at runtime.

-At this point, you should initialize tailwindcss and prisma even though you won't configure to use either quite yet.
+At this point, you should initialize Tailwind CSS and prisma even though you won't configure to use either quite yet.

 Start with prisma.
 Run the following command.